codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 This task can be divided in sub-tasks:

-1. Laying out link-lists to make them stay in a same row, and pulling one to the right.
+1. Laying out 2 lists of links to make them stay in a same row, and pulling one to the right.
-2. Coloring stuff, and sizing all links up.
+2. Coloring stuff, and sizing up all the links.
-3. Adding hover-effect to navigation links and social links.
+3. Adding hover-effect to all the links (excluded the logo).

 ### 2.1 Laying out link-lists

 By default, the two link-list wrapped using `<div> tag` will have the property `display: block` and does not allow them to stay in a row with the logo `.navbar-brand`.
 Let's fix this.

 `CSS code:`
 <script src="https://gist.github.com/codenart/cc945e514b6a1a007b079ba0dc0f2fd6.js">
 </script>

-To pull the `.navbar-right` to the right, the simple solution is using `position: absolute` and set position of the link-list base on its parent `.navbar`.
+To pull the `.navbar-right` to the right, the simple solution is using `position: absolute` and set position of the list base on its parent `.navbar`.

 You can also consider to pin the navigation bar on top of the viewport by using `position: fixed`; Or if not, just make it `position: relative` so we can set